 \section{Abstract}

-Image convolution with complex kernels is a fundamental operation in photography, scientific imaging, and animation effects, yet direct dense convolution is computationally prohibitive on resource-limited devices.
-Existing approximations, such as simulated annealing or low-rank decompositions, either lack efficiency or fail to capture non-convex kernels.
-We introduce a differentiable kernel decomposition framework that represents a target spatially-variant, dense, complex kernel using a set of sparse kernel samples.
-Our approach features (i) a decomposition that enables differentiable optimization of sparse kernels, (ii) a dedicated initialization strategy for non-convex shapes to avoid poor local minima, and (iii) a kernel-space interpolation scheme that extends single-kernel filtering to spatially varying filtering without retraining and additional runtime overhead.
-Experiments on Gaussian and non-convex kernels show that our method achieves higher fidelity than simulated annealing and significantly lower cost than low-rank decompositions.
-Our approach provides a practical solution for mobile imaging and real-time rendering, while remaining fully differentiable for integration into broader learning pipelines.
+Image convolution with complex kernels is common in photography, scientific imaging, and animation, but dense convolution is too expensive for resource-limited devices.
+Existing approximations, such as simulated annealing and low-rank decompositions, are either slow or struggle with non-convex kernels.
+We present a differentiable kernel decomposition framework that represents a spatially variant dense kernel with a small set of sparse samples, assuming the target dense kernel is known for both optimization and filtering.
+Our method provides (i) end-to-end differentiable sparse-kernel optimization, (ii) shape-aware initialization for non-convex kernels, and (iii) kernel-space interpolation for efficient, multi-dimensional spatially varying filtering without retraining or added runtime cost.
+Across Gaussian and non-convex kernels, our method achieves higher fidelity than simulated annealing and lower cost than low-rank decomposition.
+It is practical for mobile imaging and real-time rendering, and integrates cleanly into learning pipelines.